Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Evaluation and Benchmark

-\paragraph{Restriction Checking (Implicit Planning).} To detect the neglect of user restrictions, we treat sub-queries as atomic restrictions and identify which were actively addressed across the trajectory (Figure \ref{fig:eval_three}, bottom).
-We adopt a subtractive process: for every atomic action, we rank its relevance to all sub-queries and employ the \textit{elbow method} to isolate the specific subset of restrictions it effectively ``execute'' ($Q_{\mathrm{executed}}$).
-The \textbf{I}mplicit \textbf{P}lanning Hallucination ($\mathcal{H}_{\mathrm{IP}}$) is defined as the proportion of restrictions that remain unaddressed after the full research session:
+\paragraph{Restriction Checking for Neglected Intent.} To detect omitted user intent, we treat sub-queries as atomic restrictions and identify which were actively addressed across the trajectory (Figure \ref{fig:eval_three}, bottom).
+For each atomic action, we rank its relevance to all sub-queries and apply the \textit{elbow method} to isolate the restrictions it effectively satisfies.
+This adaptive approach avoids fixed thresholds by identifying natural cutoffs in each action's relevance distribution.
+We then take the union of these subsets over all atomic actions to obtain the full set of addressed restrictions, denoted as $Q_{\mathrm{executed}}$.
+Intent Hallucination is defined as: